linuxdeepin/deepin-manual/manual-assets/server/dde/en_US/index.md

 2. Select the display mode.

 ### Change Dock Location
-You can place Dock in any direction of your desktop.
+You can place Dock on any direction of your desktop.

 1. Right-click the Dock and select **Location**.
 2. Select a location.